 What is the minimum partial pressure of H₂S that requires compliance with NACE MR0175?

-For corrosion resistant alloys (CRAs) there is now ppH2S low limit, which means precautions need to be taken whenever the possibility of H₂S is present.
+For corrosion-resistant alloys (CRAs), there is no ppH₂S lower limit, meaning precautions need to be taken whenever the possibility of H₂S is present.
 It’s important to note that CRAs are not immune to H₂S damage mechanisms, but their resistance to corrosion can help prevent damage.